 Requests for additional examinations must be made as soon as possible, following the laboratory's receipt of the specimen.
 These requests must be made by telephone to the sample reception for General practice or by sending a new ICE request form to the Pathology reception.
 Depending on the nature of the specimen, and the request made, be aware that it may not be possible to accommodate your request although every effort will be made to do so, if clinically relevant.
+See Appendix 3 for information on time limits affecting add-on tests.

 NHS Doc.
-Name: GP-PD-HandBook Authoriser: R Parish Harrogate and District NHS Foundation Trust Revision No: 015 Date of Issue: 20/10/23 Title: Pathology Users' Han dbook Page 23 of 108
+Name: GP-PD-HandBook Authoriser: R Parish Harrogate and District NHS Foundation Trust Revision No: 017 Date of Issue: 08/08/2024 Title: Pathology Users' Han dbook Page 25 of 125